Information Security and Cybersecurity Policy

 2.2.11.
-Prior to contracting relevant data processing and storage and cloud computing services, the Company adopts the procedures provided for in article 12 of Circular Letter 3909/18.
+Prior to contracting relevant data processing and storage and cloud computing services, the Company adopts the procedures set forth in specific BACEN regulations on the topic in effect.

 2.2.15.
 It adopts mechanisms to disseminate the information security and cybersecurity culture at the Company, including:

-18.104.22.168.
-The supply of information to end users on precautions in the use of products and services offered; and
+188.8.131.52.
+The provision of information to end users on precautions in the use of products and services offered; and

 2.2.16.
-Cielo adopts initiatives to share information about relevant incidents through membership in discussion forums.
+Cielo adopts initiatives to share information about significant incidents through membership in discussion forums.

 IV.
 Consequence Management

-Employees, suppliers or other stakeholders who become aware of any non-compliance with the guidelines of this Policy may report it to the Ethics Channel (https://canaldeetica.com.br/cielo or 0800 775 0808), either anonymously or not.
+Employees, suppliers or other stakeholders who see any deviations from the guidelines of this Policy may report the fact to the Ethics Channel (https://canaldeetica.com.br/cielo or 0800 775 0808), and may identify themselves or remain anonymous.

 Internally, those who do not comply with the guidelines of this Policy will be subject to accountability measures based on the seriousness of such non-compliance.

-- Management and Employees: Comply and ensure compliance with this Policy and, when necessary, contact the Vice-Presidency for Technology and Projects to get information on situations that relate to conflict with this Policy or with situations described herein.
-It is essential that each person understands the role of information security in their daily activities and participates in awareness programs.
+- Management and Employees: comply and ensure compliance with this Policy and, when necessary, contact the Vice-Presidency for Technology and Projects to get information on situations that relate to conflict with this Policy or with situations described herein.
+It is essential that each person understands the role of information security in their daily activities and participate in awareness programs.

-- Vice-Presidency of Technology and Projects: Comply with the guidelines established in this Policy and annually update it in order to ensure that any changes in Cielo’s direction be included into it and clarify any doubts regarding its content and application.
+- Risk, Compliance, Prevention and Security Office: comply with the guidelines established in this Policy and annually update it in order to ensure that any changes in Cielo’s direction be included into it and clarify any doubts regarding its content and application.